Government of Ireland Postgraduate Scholarship Programme

 - funding across all disciplines, from archaeology to zoology;

-- with the exception of those funded by our strategic funding partners, awards for bottom-up, non-directed research.
+- awards for bottom-up, non-directed research, with the exception of those funded by our strategic funding partners.

-The Government of Ireland Postgraduate Scholarships Programme is highly competitive, with an average success rate of 19% over the last five years.
+The Government of Ireland Postgraduate Scholarship Programme is highly competitive, with an average success rate of 18% over the past five years.
 Successful applicants who become scholars under the programme are recognised as demonstrating world-class potential as future research leaders and in the quality of their ideas.

 What we offer